LEARN-LK/lms/moodle-install.md

-` Note  : Here’s a step-by-step guide to installing Moodle 4.4 on Ubuntu 24 Server.`
+` Note: If you are planning to self-host Moodle on your own server, here’s a step-by-step guide to installing Moodle 4.4 on Ubuntu 24 Server.`

 ### 1. **Update Your System**